rbqdev/nextjs-uber-clone/README.md

 - Small UI/UX improvements as well, trying to get the most delightful UX.
 - Responsive styles

+PS: I had a lot of ambiguity and issues with socket and Next14(custom server, limit size of event payloads and next deployment thinking in a "node" server), so this took me a decent amount of time which I could spent on other features.

 ### Guidance

 Some description accordingly the guidance afirmations.